Skip to main content

 The Cardano platform has been designed from the ground up and verified by an industry-leading combination of top engineers and academic experts in the fields of blockchain and cryptography.
 It has a strong focus on sustainability, scalability, and transparency.
 It is a fully open source project that aims to deliver an inclusive, fair, and resilient infrastructure for financial and social applications on a global scale.
 One of its primary goals is to bring reliable, secure financial services to those people who do not currently have access.

-Cardano is developing a smart contract platform which seeks to deliver more advanced features than any protocol previously developed and will serve as a stable and secure platform for the development of enterprise-level dApps.
-In the near future, Cardano will use a democratic governance system that allows the project to evolve over time, and fund itself in a sustainable way through a visionary treasury system.
+Cardano's smart contract platform seeks to deliver more advanced features than any protocol previously developed and will serve as a stable and secure platform for the development of enterprise-level DApps.
+Cardano's democratic governance system, being implemented based on CIP-1694 on-chain governance mechanisms, will enable the project to evolve over time and sustainably fund itself through a visionary treasury system.

-You can read more about Cardano on the official Cardano website and watch a summary of the mission of Cardano in this explainer video.
+You can read more about Cardano on the official Cardano website and watch a summary of Cardano's mission in this explainer video.